Snake Books

 (Frances Pauli)

-I'll let you in on a secret: Serpentia is the reason I started up a recommendations page in the first place.
-While this series has its problems like any other, Serpentia is still one of the most personally interesting things I've read in a long time.
+I'll let you in on a secret: Serpentia is the reason I started a recommendations page in the first place.
+While this series has its problems like any other, Serpentia is still one of the most personally fascinating things I've read in a long time.

-Serpentia is set in a fantasy world filled with various animal species that each live in their own unique societies.
-Some species have special abilities in this world, like snakes being able to use telekinesis thanks to the skymetal bands they're gifted with.
-The main character of Serpentia, Sookahr, is an architect, and it's his dream to one day build the newest outpost for his home, the Burrow.
+Serpentia is set in a fantasy world filled with various animal species who each live in their own societies.
+Some species have special abilities in this world, like snakes being able to use telekinesis thanks to a material called skymetal.
+The main character of Serpentia, Sookahr, is an architect, and it's his dream to one day build a new outpost for his home, the Burrow.

-Sookahr is my favorite snake character in media - no question about that.
+Sookahr is my favorite snake character in media - there's no question about that.
 As of right now, the only real competition is the main snake from Kin of Jormungandr.
 The Serpentia books contain themes about freedom and slavery, heroes and ego, and identity and belonging, and seeing these themes applied to a society of snakes is something I never though I would read, but it gives the whole series an appropriate sense of weight and purpose.
-Being a more modern story, Serpentia also touches on gender (specifically relating to eggs and egg-mothers) in such a thoughtful and wonderful way, and I don't think I'll ever forget the way this was handled.
-I love following Sookahr's perspective, and seeing all the choices he makes as the series goes on.
+Being a more modern story, Serpentia also touches on gender (specifically relating to eggs and egg-mothers) in such a thoughtful and wonderful way, too.
+I love following Soo's perspective, and getting to see all the choices and mistakes he makes as the series goes on makes him feel real and relatable in a way I don't get with many other characters even in other xenofic.

 Aside from Soo, Serpentia has a number of other great characters: Kwirk, Viirlahn, Lohmeer, Teerahl, Evander, and of course Fluffy.
 Most animal fantasy I've read features humans to some degree, but Serpentia is one of those rare worlds that's entirely human-free, and this makes me love it even more.

-Although I've given plenty of praise to Serpentia, I do think the series has its problems, as mentioned near the beginning.
-The pacing and events during the later parts of books 2 and 3 feel off at times, and I think the current ending of the series is anticlimactic.
-The xenofiction side of Serpentia's writing contains some oddities as well, such as inaccurate words sometimes being used to describe snakes (such as "eyes being closed").
-There are also several mistakes when it comes to color.
+Even with my praise, I do think the series has its share of problems, as mentioned near the beginning.
+The pacing during the later parts of books 2 and 3 feels rushed at times, and I think the current ending of the series is anticlimactic.
+The xenofiction side of Serpentia's writing contains some oddities as well, such as inaccurate words being used to describe snakes every once in a while (such as "eyes being closed").
+There are also several mistakes when it comes to color usage.

-Overall, regardless of its issues, I love this series.
-Snake main characters are exceedingly rare in fiction, and books about entire societies of snakes are even harder to find.
-The fact that Serpentia has so many good messages behind it is just icing on the cake, and these books have filled a hole in my snaky little heart that I didn't know was there before.
-This is one of my very favorite niche series, and I'll be sure to come back and update this page when the rest of the books are released.
+Regardless of any issues I've had, though, I love this series.
+Snake main characters are exceedingly rare in adult-oriented fiction, and books about entire societies of snakes are even harder to find.
+The fact that Serpentia has so many good messages at its core is just icing on the cake, and these books have filled a hole in my snaky little heart that I didn't know was there before.
+This is one of my absolute favorite niche series out there, and I'll be sure to come back and update this page when the rest of the books are released.

 Length: 268 pages (Disbanded), 399 pages (Freedom Ring), 323 pages (Full Circlet).
 The author has said that she plans to write 3 more books in the future.